 Backlinks help search engines understand the relevance and authority of your site.
 The more authoritative the site linking to you, the more positive the impact on your search engine rankings.

-Finally, you can participate in online forums and communities relevant to your industry.
-By actively contributing valuable insights and advice, you can include backlinks to your site.
+- Participate in online communities relevant to your industry, contributing valuable insights and advice linked back to your site.

-Internal links—those that connect one page of your site to another—are just as important as external backlinks.
+Internal links that connect your pages to one another can be just as powerful as external backlinks.
 These links use relevant keywords as anchor text to help search engines understand the relationship between various pages on your site.

 To build internal links, start by reviewing your content to identify opportunities where one page can naturally link to another.

-At the end, make sure to check how well your efforts are working.
+Make sure to whether your SEO strategies are paying off continuously.
 Choose the key performance indicators (KPIs) you care about, decide how often to check them, and figure out which tools will help.

-There are lots of tools like Ahrefs, Semrush, and Google Analytics for tracking SEO progress such as website visits, money made, keyword positions, online visibility, and links to your site.
+There are lots of tools like Ahrefs, Semrush, and Google Analytics for tracking SEO progress such as website visits, cost per click, keyword positions, online visibility, and links to your site.

 Also, use Google Search Console.
 It's free and gives you a look at how your site shows up in search results and checks for any technical issues.